 To hell with it!
 Bill drove to the Rutherford County Animal Shelter and took photos.
 Look closely, see the signs?
 The throwaway dog or cat is shoved through the opening to drop from a height of six feet!
 Well OK, credit to Rutherford County, they put signs up so you know not drop a litter of kittens down into the dog cage.
 Sure.
 No kid would think of doing that on a dare or just because he wanted see the fun…

-At least the animals can get air if they survive hitting the pavement and the mauling that's sure to follow.
-Bill said if the pet is too big to lift or shove through the hole, they are simply left tied to the fence.
+How many pets survive hitting the pavement and the mauling that's sure to follow.
+Bill said if a dog is too big to lift or shove through the hole, they are simply left tied to the fence.

 I called and spoke with Officer Reeves because the Animal Shelter is operated by the Sheriff's Department.
 He assured me pets are "taken inside within a matter of hours, even on the weekends when the shelter is closed."
-I didn't ask him how working people could adopt.
+I didn't ask him how working people could adopt if they are closed when people are off work, out and about...
 Didn't want to interrupt him as he said the "shelter vet comes three times a week but if the dog or cat is injured bad enough, the staff is trained and can go ahead and put it to sleep by lethal injection."

 The deputy sounded like a regular guy.
 A family man.
 Protector of the community.
-Said that part of his job "makes me sick."
+Said "That part of my job makes me sick."
 I asked him how many pets are dumped at the shelter?
 He said over 5,000 pets per year.
 The Rutherford county population is only 56,918 people!
 That's a 10% pet abandonment rate!